samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 #### Implicit method

 The application makes a POST call using a previously issued `refresh_token`.
-Among the request parameters below, `old_access_token` should be included in an HTTP Authorization header and and the remaining parameters should be passed in the URL.
+Among the request parameters below, `old_access_token` should be included in an HTTP Authorization header and the remaining parameters should be passed in the request body.

 **Request parameters**